cosmDev/app-webwallet/README.md

 # app-webwallet

-This project is a web wallet application built using Vue 3 and Vite.
-It provides a foundation for developing modern, fast, and scalable web applications.
+This project is a web wallet application built using Vue 3 and Vite, designed specifically for interacting with the Cosmos SDK.
+It provides a foundation for developing modern, fast, and scalable web applications that integrate seamlessly with the Cosmos blockchain ecosystem.

 ## Features